nv-morpheus/Morpheus/docs/source/index.rst

 ---------------

 The best way to get started with Morpheus will vary depending on the goal of the user.
- * :doc:`getting_started` - Most users should start here, covers using pre-built Docker containers, building from source, and fetching models and datasets.
+ * :doc:`getting_started` - Using pre-built Docker containers, building from source, and fetching models and datasets (Most users should start here).
  * :doc:`developer_guide/guides` - Covers extending Morpheus with custom stages
  * :doc:`morpheus_quickstart_guide` - Kubernetes and cloud based deployments
  * :doc:`contributing` - Covers making changes and contributing to Morpheus